vimm0/flutter-dump/README.md

 # flutter-dump
-> small dumping of flutter UI
+> small dumping repository of flutter UI

 Use provided snippet as main in flutter project for testing